KevinPham12/personal-home-lab-and-website/README.md

-# Personal Website and Home Lab Setup
+# Personal Website

-This repository documents my journey in setting up a personal home lab and creating a simple website to showcase my hobbies.
+This repository documents my journey in setting up a simple website to showcase my hobbies.

 ## Technologies Used
-- Ubuntu Server
+- Ubuntu
 - Apache
 - HTML, CSS, JavaScript